MDeLuise/plant-it/README.md

 ## Features highlight
-* Add existing plants using [Trefle API](https://trefle.io/) or user created plants to your collection
+* Add existing plants or user created plants to your collection
 * Log events like watering, fertilizing, biostimulating, etc. for your plants
 * View all the logged events, filtering by plant and event type
 * Upload photos of your plants
 * Set reminder for some actions on your plants (e.g. notify if not watered every 4 days)

 ## Quickstart
+### Server
 Installing Plant-it is pretty straight forward, in order to do so follow these steps:

 * Create a folder where you want to place all Plant-it related files.